Do yellow and blue make green?

 Transmissive light, however, follows the additive color model: that is, the source light itself emerges from the black nothingness by combining — or adding — color frequencies in proportion to the aggregate of the resulting color.
 This is happening right now as you read this computer monitor.
 The brain interprets the frequency of this electromagnetic energy and assigns colors associated with that wavelength.
 The projected light is received directly in the eye and perceived by the brain without having bounced off something.

-Yet, is it actually color that you see?
+Yet, but is it actually color that you see?

 The Curiousness of Magenta

 Wavelength or frequency itself is not color, even in the so-called visible spectrum.
 Instead, the mind assigns a symbol to represent the wavelength in your brain.
 That symbol is interpreted as color.
 The wavelengths received in the retina are interpreted by the brain, and the brain “shows you” color.
 That is the structure of our world — it is actually all in our heads.

 In fact, when the mind does not have a symbol to associate with the wavelength, it just makes one up.
 A classic example of this phenomenon is the color magenta.
 Magenta is not a really color.
 It is an extra-spectral (meaning, not on the spectrum) “substitute” for a wavelength that the mind thinks should be there, but that does not actually exist in the visible light spectrum.
 It is not on the rainbow.
 It is created entirely in the mind.3